 Reggae star Peter Tosh’s 1975 pro-marijuana anthem called to “legalize it, don’t criticize it.”
 But an extremely critical edict from the Trump administration threatens to send the legalization trend up in smoke, starting with pot purveyors’ ability to open bank accounts.

-WIRE: Jeff Sessions moves to rescind cole memo, prosecute legal cannabis
+Jeff Sessions moves to rescind Cole Memo, prosecute legal cannabis

 Washington, D.C. – Today, U.S. Attorney General Jeff Sessions announced that the Department of Justice has rescinded the “Cole Memo” and two additional memos related to marijuana enforcement policy.
 These memos, issued in 2013 and 2014, have helped to clarify the Department’s response to state-legal cannabis activity.

 10 Cannabis CEOs Give Us Their Take on Jeff Sessions’ Policy Decision